roydon-luo/CPIFuse/README.md

 # CPIFuse
-The source code of "CPIFuse: Toward realistic color and enhanced textures in color polarization image fusion".
+The source code will be available after the work is accepted.